-Heidi Crebo-Rediker served as the State Department's first chief economist.
-Appointed to this assistant secretary–level position by then secretary of state Hillary Clinton as a centerpiece of her "economic statecraft" initiative, Ms. Crebo-Rediker provided advice and analysis to the secretary on foreign policy issues with a significant economic or financial component.
+Heidi Crebo-Rediker is an adjunct senior fellow at the Council on Foreign Relations.
+She is also the chief executive officer of International Capital Strategies.
+Prior to this, she served as the State Department's first chief economist.
+Appointed to this assistant secretary–level position by then Secretary of State Hillary Clinton as a centerpiece of her "economic statecraft" initiative, Crebo-Rediker provided advice and analysis to the secretary on foreign policy issues with a significant economic or financial component.